 - 1. Right-click on the selected action or actions. - 2.
 Select Add to Favorites from the context menu.

+Note: It's possible to add more than one action to the favorites section at the same time.
 Select all the desired actions and follow the same steps as above.

 To Remove Actions from Favorites